betsyjames/pandas-challenge/README.md

 A folder called PyCitySchools

 Inside of the folder, following are added:
-A new file called PyCitySchools_starter.ipynb.
-This is the jupyter notebook to run the analysis.
-The jupyter note book also mentions the observable trends based on the data.
+* A file called PyCitySchools_starter.ipynb.
+This is the jupyter notebook that has the code to run the analysis.
+* The jupyter note book also mentions the observable trends based on the data analysis
-A "Resources" folder that contains the CSV files I used.
+* A "Resources" folder that contains the CSV files I used.

 ## Instructions Followed